teateatea/heartbreaker/Classes/Mystic of Vymjir.md

 number of Favour points equal to double the levels you are missing to attempt to invoke it.
 Favour offered this way doesn't grant re-rolls.-->

 #### The First Liturgy
-*Mystic Level 1*
-In the order of a manifestation of pen and paper, learning the location of books known to mortal librarians, and beseeching curious minds to aid in research.
+*Mystic Level 1*<br>In the order of the manifestation of pen and paper, learning the location of books known to mortal librarians, and beseeching curious minds to aid in research.

 #### The Second Liturgy
-*Mystic Level 4*
-In the order of the perception of secrets, speaking with the recently deceased, and invoking minor aspects of **Vymjir, God of Fate & Forbidden Knowledge**.
+*Mystic Level 4*<br>In the order of the perception of secrets, speaking with the recently deceased, and invoking minor aspects of **Vymjir, God of Fate & Forbidden Knowledge**.

 #### The Third Liturgy
-*Mystic Level 7*
-In the order of the manifestation of skeletons, the bestowal of a major aspects of the Restless One, and the application of blessings or curses.
+*Mystic Level 7*<br>In the order of the manifestation of mundane skeletons and corpses, the bestowal of major aspects of the **Restless One**, and the application of blessings or curses.

 #### The Fourth Liturgy
-*Mystic Level 10*
-In the order of protection from physical harm, manipulating the souls of others, and raising a number of corpses up to Favour spent + your Level.
+*Mystic Level 10*<br>In the order of protection from physical harm, manipulating the souls of others, and Raising a number of corpses up to Favour spent + your Level.

 #### The Fifth Liturgy
-*Mystic Level 13*
-In the order of rendering the body ageless, or choosing the result when rolling on a random table.
+*Mystic Level 13*<br>In the order of rendering the body ageless, or choosing any result when rolling on a random table.
+<br><br>

-To solicit a Liturgy beyond your level, offer Favour equal to *double* the levels you are missing.
+To solicit a Liturgy beyond your Level, offer Favour equal to *double* the Levels you are missing.
 Favour offered this way does not grant rerolls.

 ___
 ## ABILITIES
 ##### Oversight
-*Denomination Bonus*<br>When rolling on a random table, you may choose to reroll after seeing the result.
-You retain this effect indefinitely.
+*Denomination Bonus*<br>Once per day, you may reroll any one die after seeing the result.
+You retain this effect indefinitely.<!--When rolling on a random table, you may choose to reroll after seeing the result.
+You retain this effect indefinitely. -->

-You lose Oversight if you willfully and unjustly encroach upon the freedoms of another.
-Regain Easygoing by performing or observing a sermon.
+You lose *Oversight* if you willfully and unjustly encroach upon the freedoms of another.
+Regain *Oversight* by performing or observing a sermon.

 ##### *Create Vessel*
 You may impart a fragment of your soul to a corpse under your control.
 Give them any number of your HD, then reroll HP for both yourself and your Vessel.